 The spectacular views and pristine clear waters of the lake make this area a popular local tourist destination.

-Here we would relax on the deck with our family, watching the afternoon light play with the French Alps, as parasailers glided overhead, sipping a glass of French wine.
+Our home for the week was a chalet set high on the hills above Talloires Here we would relax on the deck with our family, watching the afternoon light play with the French Alps.
+Parasailers glided overhead as we sipped a glass of French wine.
 C’est la Vie.

 Annecy to Grindelwald